• Skip to primary navigation

 What is whipped cream?

-Whipped cream is unsweetened cream made with heavy cream.
-It is often called la crème de la crème fouettée in French meaning the cream of whipped cream.
+Whipped cream is an unsweetened cream used to garnish fresh fruit, crepes, or mug cakes.
+It is often called la crème de la crème fouettée in French, meaning the cream of whipped cream.
 It should not be confused with Chantilly cream, which is sweetened with sugar and flavored with vanilla.

 A two-ingredient whipped cream recipe is easy, affordable, and cheap.
 It uses a maximum of two basic ingredients.

-It is a light and airy topping and filling used to make a variety of desserts, such as cakes, pies, cupcakes, and fresh fruit, and to accompany coffee or hot chocolate.
+It is a light and airy topping and filling used to make a variety of desserts, such as cakes, pies, cupcakes, and fresh fruit, as well as to accompany coffee or hot chocolate.

 Ingredients